 ‘Apparitions’ are a series of artworks by Luciana Haill experienced as a layer of ‘augmented reality’ when using a special application that triggers them, revealing heritage & social memory elements lost in wars, council traffic control and storms during rapid gentrification.
 The first series made in 2018 were inspired by lost Victorian landmarks from her hometown of Hastings, East Sussex.
-The new series is due for release in 2021 and involves location tagging in Brighton.
+The new series ‘Pioneer‘ takes the audience to the late Victorian Magnus Volk’s sea-faring train from Brighton, and will launch in November 2021 during Brighton Digital Festival.
+For those who cannot attend the procession that additionally involves location tagging in Brighton, marker postcards will be made available in Lighthouse Brighton.

 The Apparitions are St Leonards Pier (destroyed in WWII), the Albert Clocktower Memorial (lost to fire in 1973) and Bexhill beach huts ( lost to storms in 1907 ).